abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

    ![](.././media/arc33.png)

-1. In the Azure Portal which you have opened in the browser window, navigate to Resource group **azure-arc** -> Resource **microk8s-cluster** -> **GitOps** under settings.
+1. In the Azure Portal, which you have opened in the browser window, navigate to Resource group **azure-arc** -> Resource **microk8s-cluster** -> **GitOps** under settings.
 Ensure that the operator state status is **Succeeded**.

    ![](.././media/arc34.png)

 ## Task 4: Validate the Kubernetes configuration

-After config-agent has installed the flux instance, resources held in the git repository should begin to flow to the cluster.
+After the config-agent has installed the flux instance, resources held in the git repository should begin to flow to the cluster.

    > ```Info```: Flux is the operator that makes GitOps happen in your cluster.
 It ensures that the cluster config matches the one in git and automates your deployments.